INN/app-template/README.md

 This will setup the new repo and will replace `README.md` (this file) with `PROJECT_README.md`.
 See that file for usage documentation.

-By default `bootstrap` will use `nprapps` as the Github username, and the current directory name as the repository name. **This is a best practice**, but you can override these defaults if you need to:
+By default `bootstrap` will use `inn` as the Github username, and the current directory name as the repository name. **This is a best practice**, but you can override these defaults if you need to:

 ```
 fab bootstrap:$GITHUB_USERNAME,$REPOSITORY_NAME